Dallas Woodhouse

+a national conservative political training organization.

-In May 2022, Woodhouse was named the executive director of the South Carolina Policy Council, a limited-government think tank based in Columbia South Carolina.
+Woodhouse was the temporary Executive Director of the South Carolina Policy Council, a limited-government think tank based in Columbia South Carolina from May 2022 to May 2023.

 From 2019 to 2022, Woodhouse worked for North Carolina think tanks: the John Locke Foundation and the Civitas Institute.

 Woodhouse was the investigative political analyst for Carolina Journal From January 2021 until April 28, 2022.
 Woodhouse joined the John Locke Foundation when the organization merged with the John William Pope Civitas Institute, a sister free market limited government organization.

 From 2019-2020, Woodhouse served as the director of strategic initiatives for the Civitas Institute, a Raleigh-based non-profit policy organization.

-While mostly focusing currently on South Carolina politics Woodhouse continues to write a weekly column on North Carolina politics for the John Locke Foundation, called "The Woodshed."
+Woodhouse continues to write a weekly column on North Carolina politics for the John Locke Foundation, called "The Woodshed."
+Woodhouse is a North Carolina Press Award winning author.

-Founded in 1986, the South Carolina Policy Council (SCPC) is dedicated to working closely with lawmakers and policy influencers to improve the lives of those in the Palmetto State through limited responsible government, free enterprise, and individual liberty and responsibility.
-Woodhouse has spent two decades examining and managing political and policy operations as a leader of four right-leaning non-profit organizations.

 He was the executive director of the North Carolina Republican Party from October 2015 to June 2019.

 Early life and education

 Woodhouse was born in Raleigh, North Carolina.
 He received a Bachelor of Arts degree in mass communications from Campbell University in 1995 and a Master of Arts from North Carolina State University in 2005.

-Woodhouse has a background in drama and performing arts.
 At Broughton High School in Raleigh, Woodhouse was a member of a two-time national championship show choir named Carolina Sprit.
 Woodhouse acted and performed in various professional stage productions at the North Carolina Theatre in downtown Raleigh.
 Woodhouse also worked backstage on many productions and was an instructor at the North Carolina Theatre's Summer Theatre Arts School.
 Woodhouse later served six years on the NCT Board of Directors and served as an advocate of the organization.

 Career

 Broadcasting

 Woodhouse started his career in broadcast journalism, working as a political reporter and television host.

-Woodhouse worked throughout his college career at WPTF 680-AM and WQDR-FM mostly running the stations in the overnight hours on the weekends.

 Woodhouse was a reporter and photographer at WKFT from November 1994 to May 1995.
 He then worked at WNCN-TV which was the NBC station (NBC-17) from June 1995 to November 2001, where he was a political reporter and host of the current affairs program At Issue.
 He was also an adjunct instructor at Campbell University from July 1999 to October 2001.
 He worked as a reporter with WLFL from March 2003 to September 2005.

-While at NBC-17, Woodhouse hosted a popular weekly political and public affairs program "At-Issue."
+While at NBC-17, Woodhouse hosted a weekly political and public affairs program "At-Issue."

-He reported on North Carolina-based war efforts from Bosnia, Qatar and Turkey, as well as London regarding the death of Princess Diana.
+He reported on North Carolina–based war efforts from Bosnia, Qatar and Turkey, as well as London regarding the death of Princess Diana.